 We have a strong group of leaders on our Mission, Outreach and Service Team (MOS).
 MOS takes the lead on dozens of mission projects and opportunities.
 If you are already participating in a mission organization and would like other St. Andrew members to have the opportunity to be involved, please let the MOS team know!
 If you are looking for a way to get involved, check out the opportunities below.
 Questions?
 Contact Paul Heidger.

 Guatemala: Click here to learn more about our partner, Impacto Ministry.
-Click here to read about our trips planned for 2018.
+Click here to read about our trips planned for 2019.
 And click here to enjoy a video of the Abuelitos Land Update from Impacto.
 We also have a video from the Spring 2019 trip for you to view.
 Just click here!

 Bernie & Farsijana Adeney-Risakotta (Indonesia)

 Perry & Beth Oakes (Bible Translation)

 German Zarate-Durier (Columbia)

 Janet Holland (Russia)

 St. Andrew has long-standing partnerships with several local human service agencies and ministries in the Iowa City area.
 They include: